mdx-workshop/mdx-submissions21/paper.md

 The $\mathrm{Z}$ prefix is used for spectral layers, and $\mathrm{T}$ prefix for the temporal ones.](figures/hybrid.pdf){width=80%, #fig:hyb}

+### Frequency-wise convolutions

+In the spectral branch, we use frequency-wise convolution, dividing the number of frequency bins by 4 with every layer.
+For simplicity we drop the highest bin, giving 2048 frequency bins after the STFT.
+The input of the 5th layer has 8 frequency bins, which we reduce to 1 with a convolution with a kernel size of 8 and no padding.
+It has been noted that unlike the time axis, the distribution of musical signals is not truely invariant to translation along the frequency axis.
+Instruments have specific pitch range, vocals have well defined formants etc.
+To account for that, [@zemb] suggest injecting an embedding of the frequency before applying the convolution.
+We use the same approach, with the addition that we smooth the initial embedding so that close frequencies have similar embeddings.
+We inject this embedding just before the second encoder layer.
+We also investigated using specific weights for different frequency bands.
+This however turned out more complex for limited gains.

+### Spectrogram representation

+We investigated both with representing the spectrogram as complex numbers [@cac] or as amplitude spectrograms.
+For this second option, we use Wiener filtering [@wiener].
+We use Open-Unmix differentiable implementation of this filtering [@umx], which uses an iterative estimation procedure.
+Using more iterations at evaluation time is usually optimal, but sadly doesn't work well with the hybrid approach, as changing the spectrogram output, without the waveform output being able to adapt, will drastically reduce the SDR, and using a high number of iterations at train time is prohibitively slow.
+In all cases, differentiably transform the spectrogram branch output to a waveform, summed to the waveform branch output, and the final loss is applied in the waveform domain.

 ## Compressed residual branches

 The original Demucs encoder layer is composed of a convolution with kernel size of 8 and stride of 4, followed by a ReLU, and of a convolution with kernel size of 1 followed by a GLU.
-Between those two convolutions, we introduce a novel compressed residual branch, composed of dilated convolutions, and for the innermost layers, of a biLSTM with limited span and local attention layer.
+Between those two convolutions, we introduce a compressed residual branch, composed of dilated convolutions, and for the innermost layers, a biLSTM with limited span and local attention.
+Remember that after the first convolution of layer 5, the temporal and spectral branches have the same shape.
+The 5-th layer of each branch actually only contains this convolution, with the compressed residual branch and 1x1 convolution being shared.

+Inside a residual branch, all convolutions are with respect to the time dimension, and different frequency bins are processed separately.
 There are two compressed residual branch per encoder layer.
 Both are composed
-of a convolution with a kernel size of 3, stride of 1, dilation of 1 for the first branch and 2 for the second, and times less output dimensions than the input, followed by layer normalization [@layernorm] and a GELU activation.
+of a convolution with a kernel size of 3, stride of 1, dilation of 1 for the first branch and a dilation of 2 for the second, and 4 times less output dimensions than the input, followed by layer normalization [@layernorm] and a GELU activation.

-For layer 4, 5 and 6 of the encoder (with the 6-th layer being shared by the spectral and temporal branch), long range context is processed through a local attention layer (see definition hereafter) as well as a biLSTM with 2 layers, inserted with a skip connection, and with a maximum span of 200 steps.
+For the 5-th and 6-th encoder layers, long range context is processed through a local attention layer (see definition hereafter) as well as a biLSTM with 2 layers, inserted with a skip connection, and with a maximum span of 200 steps.
-In practice, the input is splitted into frames of 200 time steps, with a stride of 100 time steps.
-Each frame is processed concurrently by the biLSTM.
-Then, for any time step, the output from the frame for which it is the furthest away from the edge is kept.
+In practice, the input is splitted into frames of 200 time steps, with a stride of 100 steps.
+Each frame is processed concurrently, and for any time step, the output from the frame for which it is the furthest away from the edge is kept.

 Finally, and for all layers, a final convolution with a kernel size of 1